ghc/ghc/docs/users_guide/using-warnings.rst

     This is badly staged program, and the ``tardy (Proxy @Int)`` won't produce a type representation of ``Int``, but rather a local name ``a``.

+.. ghc-flag:: -Winconsistent-flags
+    :shortdesc: warn when command line options are inconsistent in some way.
+    :type: dynamic
+    :reverse: -Wno-inconsistent-flags

+    :since: 9.8.1
+    :default: on

+    Warn when command line options are inconsistent in some way.

+    For example, when using GHCi, optimisation flags are ignored and a warning is issued.
+Another example is :ghc-flag:`-dynamic` is ignored when :ghc-flag:`-dynamic-too` is passed.

+If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
+It turns on heavyweight intra-pass sanity-checking within GHC.
+(It checks GHC's sanity, not yours.)